felangel/bloc/docs/flutterweathertutorial.md

 ![advanced](https://img.shields.io/badge/level-advanced-red.svg)

 > In this tutorial, we're going to build a Weather app in Flutter which demonstrates how to manage multiple cubits to implement dynamic theming, pull-to-refresh, and much more.
-Our weather app will pull live weather data from the public MetaWeather API and demonstrate how to separate our application into layers (data, repository, business logic, and presentation).
+Our weather app will pull live weather data from the public OpenMeteo API and demonstrate how to separate our application into layers (data, repository, business logic, and presentation).

 ![demo](./assets/gifs/flutter_weather.gif)